SAKErobotics/libezgripper/README.md

 # libezgripper

-A Python library that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics.
+A Python library that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics. **This branch is compatible with Ubuntu 20.04**

 ## Tutorial

 * On Ubuntu, install all the required dependencies.
-The library supports both Python 2 and Python 3:

       sudo apt-get install python3-serial python3-pyqt5